 Topps did manage to release this Steph Curry rookie card as part of the 2009-10 Topps Basketball set, which was their last in the sport before Panini’s exclusivity deal.

-While it hasn’t got an autograph or patch on the card, like most of Curry’s valuable rookie cards, it does have more of a market than his other basic rookies.
-The base card is numbered to 999, with a couple of more scarce and valuable parallels.
+While it hasn’t got an autograph or patch on the card, like most of Curry’s valuable rookie cards, it’s still one of his best and most valuable rookies.

-This card does have a large material patch, taking up pretty much the whole card, but it’s worth noting it is not match-worn jersey material, which is a shame.
+This card does have a large material patch, taking up pretty much the whole card, but it’s worth noting it is not match-worn jersey material, which is a downside to this one.

-The appeal does come from the large signature which is signed directly onto the material, something that increases the demand for the card, which is limited to 449 copies.
+The appeal does come from the large signature which is signed directly onto the material, something that increases the demand for the card; The only issue with the signature is that it’s potential to fade over time is higher.

 When Was Steph Curry’s Rookie Season?